Trying but it’s not happening? It could be Polycystic ovary syndrome, or PCOS. The condition is one of the most common causes of infertility.

 Polycystic ovary syndrome, or PCOS, is a common condition caused by an imbalance of hormones that results in small cysts growing on the ovaries.
-PCOS mostly affects women in their late teens and 20s, and can cause irregular periods, infertility as well as other health issues.
+PCOS mostly affects women in their late teens and 20s, and can cause irregular periods or infertility, as well as other health issues.
+PCOS is one of the most common causes of female infertility.
+When should you see your OB/GYN?

 PCOS is more common than you may realize.
-Five to 10 percent of women have PCOS, yet it’s a treatable condition and can be managed effectively working with your OB/GYN.
+It affects 6% to 12% (as many as 5 million) of U.S. women of reproductive age, according to the Centers for Disease Control and Prevention.
+The chronic condition is treatable and can be managed effectively working with your OB/GYN.
 If you’re having irregular periods and suspect something isn’t right, it’s probably time to see a gynecologist.

-Diagnosing and treating PCOS early can help control symptoms and prevent long-term problems from developing, including diabetes and heart disease.
+Diagnosing and treating PCOS early can help control symptoms and prevent long-term issues from developing, including diabetes, heart disease and uterine cancer.

 - Irregular periods